apache/beam/website/src/get-started/wordcount-example.md

 > **Note:** This section is yet to be added.
 There is an open issue for this
 > ([BEAM-2285](https://issues.apache.org/jira/browse/BEAM-2285)).

+#### Apache Nemo Runner

+When executing your pipeline with the `NemoRunner`, most log messages are printed directly to your local console.
+You should add `Slf4j` to your class path to make full use of the logs.
+In order to observe the logs on each of the driver and the executor sides, you should observe the folders created by Apache REEF.
+For example, when running your pipeline through the local runtime, a folder called `REEF_LOCAL_RUNTIME` will be created on your work directory, and the logs and the metric information can all be found under the directory.

 ### Testing your pipeline with asserts